Wal-Mart Stores, Inc. (WMT). Below are some highlights from the above linked analysis:

-Company Description: Wal-Mart Stores, Inc. is the largest retailer in North America and operates a chain of discount department stores, wholesale clubs, and combination discount stores and supermarkets.
+Company Description: Wal-Mart Stores, Inc. is the largest retailer in the world, Wal-Mart operates a chain of over 10,000 discount department stores, wholesale clubs, supermarkets and supercenters.

 Fair Value: In calculating fair value, I consider the NPV MMA Differential Fair Value along with these four calculations of fair value, see page 2 of the linked PDF for a detailed description:

 WMT is trading at a premium to all four valuations above.
 The stock is trading at a slight discount to its calculated fair value of $77.57.
 WMT earned a Star in this section since it is trading at a fair value.